imsujan276/easy_signature_pad/README.md

-# Flutter Signature Pad
+# Easy Signature Pad

-Flutter Signature Pad is the flutter plugin that allows users to draw on the canvas and get the signature as Base64 image.
+Easy Signature Pad is the flutter plugin that allows users to draw on the canvas and get the signature as Base64 image.

 ## Preview
 ![Preview](https://github.com/imsujan276/easy_signature_pad/blob/main/screenshots/output.gif)